jboulanger91/Zebrafish_CLEM/Downloading_neuronal_morphologies_and_metadata/readme.md

 The functional data h5 file can be downloaded here: https://zenodo.org/records/16893093

-The full csv file with all the neurons and axons reconstructed in this study are found ...
+The full csv file with all the neurons and axons reconstructed in this study is all_reconstructed_neurons.csv

-The example csv to test the code and upload manual examples are provided direclty in the Github folder
+The example csv to test the code : example_neuron.csv and upload manual examples are provided direclty in the Github folder under /manual_synapses_exampled

 ---